-What happens if one of the business owners disposes of, makes subject to a charge or deals in any way with his or her share?
+What happens if one of the business owners disposes of, makes subject to a charge or deals in any way with his or her Share?

 If there are any changes in the ownership of the Business the agreement should be reviewed and if necessary replaced with a new agreement based on the new circumstances.

-What happens if after the death of a party one of the surviving parties decides that they don't want the share purchase to proceed in the way agreed, or perhaps if the deceased's spouse or civil partner wants instead to become involved with the business?
+What happens if one of the parties decides that they don't want the share purchase to proceed in the way agreed?